Select Deadline Mode in the calculator

 - •Applies Federal Courts Rules R. 346(1) memorandum filing timing with R. 6 computation

-- •Rolls deadline forward if it lands on weekends, holidays, or recess days
+- •Rolls deadlines forward if they land on weekends, holidays, or other closure days

 - •Eliminates calculation errors when deadlines span two calendar years